enspiral/handbook/guides/comms_guidelines.md

 [**Slack**](http://enspiral.slack.com) **- Daily Realtime Comms**

 Daily chatting, realtime comms, quick questions, interesting links.
 There is a \#watercooler channel for general discussion, and many channels for teams, projects, locations, and topics, or you can create your own!

+You can brows through all the channels on Slack.
+Note that some channels are inactive.
+- [ ] add screenshot

 Here's a list of popular Slack Channels: